clux/probes.hugo/content/post/2020-09-26-second-brain.md

 All these methods on their own cause data to get lost, but using all of them at the same time gives you a strong, self-reinforcing system.
 If `Luhmann` could achieve this with a simple [slip box system of index cards](https://en.wikipedia.org/wiki/Zettelkasten#/media/File:Zettelkasten_(514941699).jpg), then there are bound to be nice ways to do this in __your__ editor without delving into [orgmode](https://orgmode.org/) land.

-The principles listed in this article is also interesting.
+The principles listed in this article is also smart.
 Particularly 3:

 > **Always link your notes**
 > Whenever you add a note, make sure to link it to already existing notes.
 Avoid notes that are disconnected from other notes.
 As Luhmann himself put it, "each note is just an element that derives its quality from the network of links in the system.
 A note that is not connected to the network will be lost, will be forgotten by the Zettelkasten"